 - Call the hotline as soon as possible:

 - Tell them what happened.

 - Tell them where you are.

 - Ask what time they are recording the incident, for your records, and

 - The name of the duty officer.

 - Clean it up or call a contractor.
 Don't wait for emergency responders.
-They may join you there.

 - Make repairs if needed.

-- Keep a record of what you did.
+- Keep a record of what you did

-- Send us the generator copy of the manifest, if any.

-How much may I keep on site, and how long may I keep it?
+How much may I keep on site?
+How long may I keep it?